schnelled/Kernighan-Lin_PartitioningSoftware/README.md

 # Kernighan-Lin_PartitioningSoftware #

-Kernighan-Lin heuristic algorithm for finding partitions of graphs implented in python.
+Kernighan-Lin heuristic algorithm for finding partitions of graphs implented in C.

 The algorithm has important applications in the layout of digital circuits and components in VLSI.